leynos/lag-complexity/docs/lag-complexity-function-design.md

 - The prompt will be carefully engineered using a few-shot approach, asking the LLM to explicitly break down the question and count the sub-questions.
 For
   example:
-  `Prompt: Analyze the question "Which university did the CEO of the company that` `developed the original iPhone attend?" and`
+  `Prompt: Analyse the question "Which university did the CEO of the company that` `developed the original iPhone attend?" and`
   `state the number of reasoning steps required.
 Response: 2`.